 What risk are you willing to take?

 Determine what risk you are willing to take.
-Anyone who trades securities and invests in shares must also expect temporary price declines.
-Share prices often fluctuate strongly, so that within a few weeks or months 10,000 euros can become not only 12,000 euros but also 8,000 euros.
+Anyone who trades unerlying assets and invests in shares must also expect temporary price declines.
+Share prices often fluctuate strongly, so that within a few weeks or months 10,000 euros can become not only 12,000 euros but also 8,000 euros or less.

 What return do you expect from your investments?

 Determine what return you would like to achieve with your stock market investments in time period X. Focus on long-term, not short-term returns!
-In a securities portfolio, return assumptions in the range of five to ten percent per year are realistic.
+In a securities portfolio, possible return assumptions in the range of five to ten percent per year are realistic.
 Remember: Most of the time, investors fail on the stock market because they want too much too fast and buy too risky shares, for example.
-Investor legends of the calibre of Warren Buffett do not focus on quick returns in securities trading, but on good companies.
-Then success usually comes automatically in the long run.
+Investor legends of the calibre of Warren Buffett do not focus on quick returns in investment, but on good companies.
+Then success may come alcong in the long run.

 Which shares to buy?
 Putting together a securities portfolio